mscharrig/book-rental/README.md

 - Handle possible failure cases and return an appropriate HTTP status code with a meaningful error message.

 ## 3. Refactor the Legacy Payment Processor
-Analyze and refactor a legacy C# codebase that tightly couples business logic with third-party dependencies.
+Analyze and refactor the **LegacyPaymentProcessing** project, which tightly couples business logic with third-party dependencies.
+Your goal is to make the codebase cleaner, testable, and extensible.

 ### Functional requirements:
 - The application should continue to support processing and refunding payments for: